-There are many chapel options available to students, and each student is free to select from these options according to his/her own interests as long as the student meets the following requirement of sixteen (16) chapel attendances per semester.
+There are many chapel options available to students, and each student is free to select from these options according to his/her own interests as long as the student meets the following per semester chapel attendance requirements (fall/spring terms only).

-First-year nursing students with a full-time (12 credits or more) course schedule during fall and spring semesters at Grove City College will fulfill the full chapel credit (16) requirement during that year.
+First-year nursing students with a full-time (12 credits or more) course schedule during fall and spring semesters at Grove City College will fulfill the full chapel credit (12) requirement during that year.

-Second- and third-year nursing students who split their time between the Grove City College campus for classes and at Butler County Community College for clinicals and classes will be required to fulfill half (8) of the chapel attendance requirement for each semester during these two years.
+Second- and third-year nursing students who split their time between the Grove City College campus for classes and at Butler County Community College for clinicals and classes will be required to fulfill half (6) of the chapel attendance requirement for each semester during these two years.